vincent-uden/website/src/pages/blog/pcb_management.md

 I had a lot of fun building the software itself.
 Native GUI applications have always implied more pain than necessary for me, until I found [iced](https://iced.rs/) which empowered me to build this program among a few others.

 Before arriving at the GUI I also wrote a completely standalone CLI version of the program which has been of great use for testing.
-Which leads me to the final piece of future work
+Which leads me to the final piece of future work:

 - Write a blog post about making the software itself, it's architecture and development strategies I employed to minimise risk at every step